What is Homologous Series

 A frequent reference occurs in organic chemistry to homologous series.
 Here, compounds can differ by the length of their carbon chain.
 Moreover, such differences can have a significant effect on the physical properties of the chemicals.

-An example of it can be the alkaline homologous series which contain methane, ethane, propane, butane, etc. In this series, the successive members certainly differ in mass by an extra methylene bridge (-CH2- unit) which is inserted in the chain.
+An example of it can be the alkaline homologous series which contains methane, ethane, propane, butane, etc. In this series, the successive members certainly differ in mass by an extra methylene bridge (-CH2- unit) which is inserted in the chain.

 Properties of Homologous Series